5-star customer service - Get your full car history check with CarVeto here

-By law, the registered keeper of a car must notify DVLA when the vehicle has a new owner or if the existing owner changes address.
+By law, the registered car keeper must notify DVLA when the vehicle has a new owner or if the existing owner changes address.

-If you have changed your personal details there is a legal requirement to notify DVLA.
-The Driver and Vehicle Licencing Agency have the power to fine up to £1000 if they are not notified of ownership changes.
+If you have changed your personal details, you are legally required to notify the DVLA.
+The Driver and Vehicle Licencing Agency can fine you up to £1000 if they are not notified of ownership changes.

-The V5C logbook has a number of sections to be completed depending on the next keeper.
+The V5C logbook has several sections to be completed depending on the next keeper.

-If you sell your car to another private owner, complete the logbook with the DVLA change of ownership details.
-The logbook must be sent to the DVLA and the new keeper retains the green slip.
+The logbook must be sent to the DVLA, and the new keeper will retain the green slip.

-The yellow section must include the dealers trading name, address, VAT registration number and date of sale.
-You must send this section to DVLA.
+The yellow section must include the dealer's trading name, address, VAT registration number, and date of sale.
+You must send this section to the DVLA.

 Both parties must sign the declaration.